slatron/slatron.github.io/_posts/2021-02-23-ill-shaking-through-2.md

 date: 2021-02-23
 tags: rem-project
 category: music
-desc: murmur tiume
+desc: murmur basics
 permalink: shaking-through-2.html
 video: https://www.youtube.com/watch?v=LGRovL2s6gk
 ---

 ### Back 2 Basics
-It's so neat hearing what a basic drum + bass + guitar + piano cab sound like.
+It's so neat hearing what a basic drum + bass + guitar + piano can sound like.
 The chord changes here are so straight-forward.
 Everything is either a major to relative minor pattern, or a V -> I resolving toward D.

 I didn't have to do nearly as much as I thought with the guitar part.
 Just arpeggiating the chords on an electric sounds oretty great.
 The piano part took a while longer - only because I had to program it out in MIDI, performing on the laptop keyboard and adjusting some notes.
 I really want to get my keyboard up here for these parts.